Rescue Me | Chords + Lyrics

 In this first series of lessons for the intermediate electric course, we learn how to play Rescue Me by Fontella Bass, at the same time as we learn the CAGED system.

-Practice along with the band as we step by step work our way to playing the complete song.
+The way we do this is by practicing along with the band as we step-by-step work our way to playing the complete song.

 - Be My Baby chords